kesh-khanna/FM_GBMSurv/README.md

 A deep learning framework for performing survival prediction in GBM using multimodal MRIs and pretrained feature extactors.

 ## Overview
 This repo implements end-to-end survival prediction using structural MRI scans (T1,T2-FLAIR,T1GD,T2).
-The framework currently supports two pretrained backbone architectures:
+The framework currently supports four pretrained backbone architectures:

 + **BrainSegFounder [(Paper)](https://www.sciencedirect.com/science/article/pii/S1361841524002263) [(GitHub)](https://github.com/lab-smile/BrainSegFounder)**: The BrainSegFounder is a multi-modal 3D MRI foundation model, built with a SwinVit encoder.
 This model was pretrained on unlabeled volumes from healthy participants at the UK Biobank and unlabeled volumes from patients with gliomas in the [BraTS challenge dataset](https://www.cancerimagingarchive.net/analysis-result/rsna-asnr-miccai-brats-2021/)